ome/omero-web/UPGRADING.md

 ### Connector storage in Django sessions

-To prepare for upcoming Django upgrades, this upgrade changes the use of `request.session["connector"]` from storing a Connector object to a "persist and rehydration" strategy similar to how the Django authentication middleware handles model objects.
+To prepare for upcoming Django upgrades, this upgrade changes how Connector objects are stored to a "persist and rehydration" strategy similar to how the Django authentication middleware handles model objects.

-Any downstream implementation which was directly assigning and/or retrieving `request.session["connector"]` will need to update their codebase.
+Any downstream implementation which was directly assigning and/or retrieving `request.session["connector"]` will need to update their codebase:

+- all usages of `request.session.get("connector")` should be replaced by `Connector.from_session(request)`
+- all usages of `request.session["connector"] = connector` should be
+  replaced by `connector.to_session(request)`

 More information at https://github.com/ome/omero-web/pull/435